 Baby Play Packs

-We have created baby play packs for families and babies born during lockdown across parts of Tees Valley to play together and have some creative fun.
+We first created baby play packs for families and babies born during lockdown across parts of Tees Valley to play together and have some creative fun.

-The free Hullabaloo Baby Play Packs aimed at babies 12 months and under have been created by Theatre Hullabaloo with support from Tees Valley Combined Authority and Local Authorities.
+The free Hullabaloo Baby Play Packs aimed at babies 12 months and under were created by Theatre Hullabaloo with support from Tees Valley Combined Authority and Local Authorities.

-We have really missed meeting the new babies who would usually be visiting us to play at The Hullabaloo and we hope that these Hullabaloo Baby Play Packs will allow parents and carers of new babies to enjoy some creative play time together at home.
+We really missed meeting the new babies who would usually be visiting us to play at The Hullabaloo and hoped that these Hullabaloo Baby Play Packs would allow parents and carers of new babies to enjoy some creative play time together at home.

-The Hullabaloo Baby Play Packs include a mixture of creative toys and props and a Playbook packed with ideas for how to play creatively with your baby.
+The Hullabaloo Baby Play Packs included a mixture of creative toys and props and a Playbook packed with ideas for how to play creatively with your baby.

 Further down this page you will find a series of short videos to accompany these packs that have been filmed by some of the artists who work regularly with Theatre Hullabaloo.

 From April – June 2021 we ran a short evaluation with York St John University to better understand the effect of the Hullabaloo Baby Play Pack Programme on the experience of new babies and their families.